 - You can not treat influenza and other viral infections with generic antibiotics;

-- During antibiotic treatment you can not be guided only by subjective feelings and stop drinking the drug ahead of time.
+- During antibiotic treatment, you can not be guided only by subjective feelings and stop drinking the drug ahead of time.
 This can lead to recurrent infection or complications and the formation of bacterial resistance to the antibacterial agent.
-This may reduce effectiveness of the drug;
+This may reduce the effectiveness of the drug;

-You can not take generic antibiotics simultaneously with absorbents.
-Absorbents violate absorption of the antibacterial agent and reduce its effectiveness.
+- You can not take generic antibiotics simultaneously with absorbents.
+Absorbents violate the absorption of the antibacterial agent and reduce its effectiveness.